isomerpages/gb-assist/pages/solutionrepo/solution389.md

 #### Things to Note
 More than or equal to quipment must meet the following:
-- Minimum of 8 trays
+?
+Minimum bowl capacity of 20 liters.
-- Racks inside oven must be able to rotate
-- Bigger rotary ovens may also come with a trolley to load (optional)
+?
+Minimally 3 speed options
+?
+Comes with bowl and minimum of 2 out of 3 tools ?
+    1) Mixing paddle
+    2) Whisk
+    3) Hook

-Additional criteria: =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Additional criteria: ?30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 No change in vendor allowed